ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 A collection of Signed Statements must not leak information about the contents of other Signed Statements registered on the Transparency Service.

-Nonetheless, Issuers must carefully review the inclusion of private/confidential materials in their Statements.
+Issuers must carefully review the inclusion of private/confidential materials in their Statements.
 For example, Issuers must remove Personally Identifiable Information (PII) as clear text in the statement.
 Alternatively, Issuers may include opaque cryptographic statements, such as hashes.